roanek123/Query-Flow_Hybrid-RAG-Assistant-with-FallBack-Mechanism/README.md

 ## 📊 Performance

-- ✅ Achieved **91% query resolution accuracy** on a benchmark set of 100 diverse questions.
+- ✅ Achieved **91% query resolution accuracy** on a benchmark set of 20 diverse questions.
-- 🌐 Improved **out-of-domain query handling by 18%** using DuckDuckGo as fallback.
+- 🌐 Improved **out-of-domain query handling** using DuckDuckGo as fallback.
-- 🔊 Reduced average response-to-audio latency to under **2.3 seconds**.
+- 🔊 Reduced average response-to-audio latency to under **5 seconds**.

 ---